Blissterrz/foundations-rock-paper-scissors/README.md

 # Rock,Paper,Scissors (Foundations)
-The rock,paper,scissors project in the Javascript foundations section of the foundations course in The Odin Project.
+The rock,paper,scissors project in the Javascript basics section of the foundations course in The Odin Project.